OSGConnect/connectbook/hosted-ce.md

 [TOC]

-By using a hosted CE, you can quickly connect your cluster with minimal requirements to run jobs from OSG:
+By using a hosted CE, you can quickly allow OSG to run jobs on your cluster.
+The requirements to run jobs from OSG are fairly minimal, you just need to
+provide:

 * A normal account for OSG jobs to run.
-* Provide ssh access to this account via public ssh keys.
+* SSH access to this account via public ssh keys.
-* Provide a local scratch area on compute nodes for jobs to use.
+* A local scratch area on compute nodes for jobs to use.
-* Use a support batch system (SGE, PBS, HTCondor, Slurm)
+* A supported batch system (SGE, PBS, HTCondor, Slurm)

 To fully support OSG jobs there are a few more requirements: